 On December 13, 2019, we announced that, following an intensive audit process, the Australian Therapeutic Goods Administration notified us that our Canadian manufacturing facility met the requirements for GMP for Medicinal Products.
-This GMP certificate provides regulatory authorization for the supply of APIs and final medicinal products to the Australian medical cannabis market from our Canadian facility.
+This GMP certificate provides regulatory authorization for the supply of active pharmaceutical ingredients ("APIs") and final medicinal products to the Australian medical cannabis market from our Canadian facility.